0xMukesh/solidity-quickstart/blog.md

 console.log('Contract deployed to:', helloWorld.address);
 ```

-Finally our `run.js` script would look something like this
+Finally, our `run.js` script would look something like this

 ```js
 const main = async () => {